Aish16032001/Aish16032001.github.io/README.md

 # Researcher

-Full-time PhD student interested in theoretical and computational research focused on perovskite defects.
-I work with V.A.S.P. (computational software) to analyze and tune the electronic structure of halide perovskites (HaP) according to our research of interest.
-The goal is to make efficient and stable HaP to serve commercial applications.
-On the other hand, equivalent efforts are made to understand the facilitating mechanism of charge transport possible due to the halogen bonding in the Layered perovskites (L.P.K.s).
-It will help overcome the charge transportation problem across the interlayers, resulting in the enhanced optoelectronic properties of LPKs.
+Hello!
+I am PhD student interested in theoretical and computational research focused on perovskite defects.
+I work with V.A.S.P. to analyze and tune the electronic structure of halide perovskites
-I am honest, hardworking, straightforward in communication, and ready to make a profit for my prospective organization.
-I believe in commitment to continuous learning and professional development in the topic of interest.

 ### Core skills